If you're unable to find the answer to your question, feel free to contact us by filling out this form.

-- Users can access reports via the Insights tab, found in the top right corner of the page when on the Library or Jobs tab.
+Access reports via Insights, found in the top right corner when on the Library or Jobs page.
 All users have access to the Document Details report.
-Depending on your permissions and organization's configuration, you may or may not have access to other reports.
+Depending on your permissions and your organization's configuration, you may have access to other reports.

 How can I mention another user when commenting in Pepper Flow?

-- When leaving a comment in Pepper Flow, typing the @ symbol followed by the user's name will allow you to mention the user.
-When doing so, the user will receive a notification that they've been mentioned in a comment.
-The notification will include a link directly to the comment within the document.
+After you leave the comment, the user will receive a notification that they've been mentioned in a comment.
+The notification will include a direct link to the comment within the document.

 How can I see my permissions?

-I'm receiving an error when logging in.
+I'm receiving an error when I log in.
 What should I do?

-- There are two common errors that users see when logging into Pepper Flow.
-Users should look closely at the error message to determine if the error is a 401 or 403 error.
+There are two common errors you might see when you log in to Pepper Flow.
+Check the small headline just below the image to determine if the error is a 401 error or 403 error.

-If a 401 error is displaying, this likely means that the user's account is deactivated, has not yet been created, or was not setup correctly.
-In this scenario, the user should contact their country lead or system administrator.
+If you see a 401 error, your account is likely deactivated, has not been created, or was not set up correctly.
+Contact your country lead or system administrator to fix the issue.

-- Unfortunately, no. All user management is handled by the organization's system administrator and/or country leads.
-Users should contact their internal team to have an account created or permissions updated.
+Unfortunately, no. All user management is handled by your organization's system administrator and/or country leads.
+Contact your internal team to create an account or update permissions.

 What is Pepper Flow Digital Review?

-- The document status Scheduled means that the document is Approved, but the set "Date of First Use" has not been reached yet.
-Once the "Date of First Use" is met, the document status will automatically be updated from Scheduled to Approved.
+The scheduled document status means that the document is approved, but has not yet reached its date of first use.
+Once the date of first use is met, the document status will automatically be updated from scheduled to approved.

 You can find a document's date of first use by opening it in the Viewer and then clicking "Details" in the bottom left.